1871fotc/fotc/docs/about/index.md

 Currently we are:

-- creating a database of people who have served their nation in military uniform and now rest in Toowong Cemetery.
-These men and women will be recognised on an [honour board](https://youtu.be/mVfixEzUpwk) at the cemetery's main entrance.
+- planning to erect an **[honour board](https://youtu.be/mVfixEzUpwk)** at the cemetery's main entrance to commemorate people who have served their nation in military uniform and now rest in Toowong Cemetery.
-- photographing every headstone in the cemetery.
+- **photographing every headstone** in the cemetery.
-- updating our website to include [even more content](https://github.com/Stephen-Gates/fotc/projects/1?fullscreen=true), including updating the directions and maps for our [self‑guided walks](../walks/index.md).
+- **updating our website** to include [even more content](https://github.com/Stephen-Gates/fotc/projects/1?fullscreen=true), including updating the directions and maps for our [self‑guided walks](../walks/index.md).
-- encouraging the broader community to volunteer through simple one-off interactions.
-On this site you'll find these opportunities shown in green Volunteer Opportunity boxes like the one below.
+- **encouraging the community to volunteer** through simple one-off tasks shown on this site like the one below.

 !!! question "Volunteer opportunity"